markschl/seqtool/doc/find.md

 ### Exact searching

-This is the most simple and also the fastest way of searching.
+This is the simplest and also the fastest way of searching.
 In the following example, a pattern is searched and only hits matching sequences are returned (`-f`).
 Unmatched sequences are written to a different file.